deckhouse/deckhouse/modules/041-linstor/docs/FAQ.md

 - Using Grafana dashboard: navigate **Dashboards --> Storage --> LINSTOR/DRBD**
   In the upper right corner you'll find information about the space used in the cluster.

-  > **Attention:** This information shows raw space usage in the cluster.
+  > **Attention!** This information shows *raw* space usage in the cluster.
-  > Thus if you create a volume with two replicas, then these values should be divided by two to get an representation of how many such volumes can be placed in your cluster.
+  > Thus if you create a volume with two replicas, then these values should be divided by two to get a representation of how many such volumes can be placed in your cluster.

 - Using LINSTOR command line: